Cyril Posthumus

 Cyril Posthumus (28 August 1918 – 9 October 1992) was a British writer on the history of motor cars.

 Career

-Posthumus was Associate Editor of Autosport from 1950 and Motoring News from 1957, whence he served as editor until 1959, and again from 1961.
+Posthumus was Associate Editor of Autosport from 1950 and Motoring News from 1957, where he served as editor until 1959, and again from 1961.
 From 1963 he was features editor on The Motor until 1966.
 After two years with Motor Racing he remained a freelance for the rest of his career, whilst also editing the Brooklands Society Gazette.